Resistance to interrogation

 Standard RTI for most special military branches of American and European governments covers both tortures that are condemned by the United Nations and interrogation techniques that are considered legitimate, usually presented along a sliding scale.
 For instance, a soldier would be subjected to slight discomforts before being subjected to more torturous techniques.

+The People's Liberation Army Rocket Force Special Operations Regiment includes RTI in their selection.

 The Guardian has reported that according to a former British special forces officer, the acts committed by U.S. Army soldiers who committed torture and prisoner abuse at Abu Ghraib resembled the techniques used in RTI training.